grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 in order, one after the other.
 If there are two lines of code, the second line of code can only run once the first line is completed.

-If the first line performs I/O, it blocks the running of the entire program.
+So if the first line performs I/O, the second line can only run once the I/O is completed.
-Only once the first line's I/O is completed can the program continue and run the second line.

-This is wasteful as each time the program waits for I/O to complete, the CPU is sitting idle (in terms of what it is doing for your program).
+This is wasteful as each time the program waits for I/O to complete, the CPU is sitting idle (in terms of your program).

-It is also time consuming with the running time of the program increasing linearly with the number of I/O operations performed, i.e. its time complexity is $O(n)$.
+It is also time consuming; the running time of the program increases linearly with the number of I/O operations performed, i.e. its time complexity is $O(n)$.

 For example, for a program performing $n$ I/O operations each taking two seconds: